Amazon Aurora Update – More Cross Region & Cross Account Support, T2.Small DB Instances, Another Region

 Availability in the US West (Northern California Region)

-You can now launch Amazon Aurora DB Instances in the US West (Northern California) Region.
+You can now launch Amazon Aurora DB Instances in the US West (N. California) Region.
 Here’s the full list of regions where Aurora is available:

 - US East (Ohio)